carlosbaraza/name-stack/README.md

 ## What could be improved?

 - Simple getting started tools.
 My reference is Meteor, because I think they did a great job decrease time to launch and prototyping.
 However, at the time of writing the NAME stack requires quite a bit of configuration.
-- User and session management.
-Having to deal with passwords and sessions seems like a hurdle that no small company should have to deal with.
-It is a time-wasting and error-prone repetitive task that every company needs.
-[PassportJS](http://www.passportjs.org/) is fine, but I miss a stronger integration like the Accounts UI from Meteor.
-The project [AccountsJS](https://github.com/accounts-js/accounts) looks promising though, but it still requires some work.
-A service like Auth0 could be fine, but it becomes expensive quite quickly, and I am cheap while my projects generate \$0.
-- Glue and more glue: NextJS + Apollo + Mongo + [Express](https://expressjs.com/) + GraphQL + [PassportJS](http://www.passportjs.org/).
+- Glue and more glue: NextJS + Apollo + Mongo + [Express](https://expressjs.com/) + GraphQL.
 It is quite annoying and frustrating spending time gluing tools together.
 But the worst is to realize that after an entire day of work, you didn't get any actual business logic done, only glued pieces together that you wished were glued out of the box for you.
 It has another important downside, and it is that it increases the moving parts.
 The more moving parts, the easier is that it breaks and the harder to maintain for a small company.
 Again, I'd prefer a unified solution like Meteor.

 ## But, is there anything good?